Kogi leads in fiscal transparency, accountability award in North Central

 “Consequently, on the issues of Audit, the 2022 survey reveals that not much effort was made by the states’ Auditors General to involve the public in the Audit phases of the budget process,” it added.

-The state Commissioner for Finance, Budget and Planning, Asiru Idris, said the award underscored the state governor’s premium, Yahaya Bello, placed on providing good governance.
+The state Commissioner for Finance, Budget and Planning, Asiru Idris, said the award underscored the premium the state governor, Yahaya Bello, placed on providing good governance.

-“The success of the state in fiscal transparency and accountability can be linked to self-discipline, as well as the institution of a transparent and accountable governance system by Governor Yahaya Bello from the inception of his administration.
+“The success of the state in the areas of fiscal transparency and accountability can be linked to self-discipline, as well as the institution of a transparent and accountable governance system by Governor Yahaya Bello from the inception of his administration.

 “Kogi State is blessed with a governor who provides leadership from all fronts, a professional to the core that has surrounded himself only with persons that have the capacity to deliver.